saibaba/monad_monoid/README.md

 The way this is done is via a functor, called bifunctor.

 Think of bifunctor taking two objects and returning another object all from the same category.
 For example it can take two objects and return a pair (assuming all pairs are also in the category).
-Another example is composite functor (one inside another like Maybe [] or [Maybe].
+Another example is composite functor (one inside another like Maybe [] or [Maybe]).
+In both cases we have a functor from a domain which is a product of categories and range is another category.
+All being the same category in the discussion below.

 This is represented using ⊗.